awesomemotive/wp-simple-pay-lite/readme.txt

 = 1.5.1 - TODO =

+* Fix: Check for Pro version of WP Simple Pay to prevent fatal error in some cases.
 * Dev: Improve store name url encoding and escaping for display on payment success page.
 * Dev: Improve product name escaping for display on payment success page.